 We are going to help you understand some of the reasons why your heat pump is working like an air conditioner in the middle of winter.
 And if you are looking for an HVAC contractor in Turlock to help you with repairs, do not hesitate to call us.

-Why Your Heat Pump Isn’t Heating
+Why Your Heat Pump Is Not Heating Properly

 Here are some of the possible reasons why your heat pump is not heating: